JudahK96/Botium-Toys-Internal-IT-Audit-Lab/README.md

 ### Skills Learned

-- Interal Security audit using CSF
+- Interal Security audit
 - Control and compliance checklist.

 ### Tools Used

-- NIST Cybersecurity Framework (CSF)
+- (CSF) NIST Cybersecurity Framework
+- (PCI DSS) Payment Card Industry Data Security Standard
+- (GDPR) General Data Protection Regulation
+- (SOC1/SOC2) System and Organizations Controls

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 Every screenshot should have some text explaining what the screenshot is about.